Art Renewal Center

 Particular emphasis is given to nineteenth-century Salon painting.
 William-Adolphe Bouguereau is represented by more than 226 images on the site; Ross says that Bouguereau's work is accessed twice as often as any other artist on the site.

 Purpose

-The Art Renewal Center is devoted to the rehabilitation of late nineteenth-century academic painting.
-The Art Renewal Centre offers a scholarship program, as well as an annual salon competition in order to promote classical realism.
-Ross places an emphasis on William Bouguereau, and has written books about him, such as "William Bouguereau: His Life and Works".
-Ross feels that there has been a "concerted and relentless effort to disparage, denigrate and obliterate the reputations, names and brilliance of the academic artistic masters of the late 19th century."
-The Art Renewal Center is intended as a platform for Ross and his supporters to "extol the virtues of academic artists and castigate nearly everything associated with modern art."
-The ARC describes itself as offering "responsible views opposing that of the current art establishment".
+The Art Renewal Center focuses on the rehabilitation of late nineteenth-century academic painting.
+It also runs a scholarship program and an annual salon competition intended to promote classical realism.
+Ross has placed particular emphasis on the work of William-Adolphe Bouguereau, about whom he has written books, including William Bouguereau: His Life and Works.
+He has argued that there was a "concerted and relentless effort to disparage, denigrate and obliterate the reputations, names and brilliance of the academic artistic masters of the late 19th century."
+The Art Renewal Center has been described as a platform for Ross and his supporters to praise academic artists and criticize much of modern art.
+The ARC describes itself as presenting "responsible views opposing that of the current art establishment".